mautic/user-documentation/docs/segments/manage_segments.rst

 * **Available in Preference Center** - If set to **Yes**, Contacts can see and opt into or out of the Segment on a **Preference Center** page.
 The Segments display if the Preference Center has the **Segment List** slot type.

-* **Published** - If set to **No**, the Segment won’t be available for use in filters for other Segments, as a Contact source in Campaigns, modify Segment actions, etc. You’ll still see the Segment in your **Segment list**, but it essentially won’t exist anywhere else in Mautic.
+* **Published** - If set to **No**, the Segment won't be available for use in filters for other Segments, as a Contact source in Campaigns, modify Segment actions, etc. You'll still see the Segment in your **Segment list**, but it essentially won't exist anywhere else in Mautic.

 On the Details tab, static, and dynamic Segments also have the option to display a different public name for a Segment.